BornToDoStuff/BornToDoStuff.github.io/_posts/ring/2016-11-16-ring-of-the-golden-defender.md

 **Golden Circuitry.** The pool of charges stored in the gauntlet increases to your level/2 rounded down (minimum of 3).

 <div class="note">
-This item can also be used without its legacy (growing) mechanic.
+**Note.** This item can also be used without its legacy (growing) mechanic.
 Just pick a stage and treat it as if that is all the item has to offer.
 </div>